comp0015/com0015.github.io/README.md

-**COMP0015: Introduction to Programming** is a course ran at UCL, department of computer science.
+**COMP0015: Introduction to Programming** is a course at UCL, department of computer science.
 Students have been suffered from the poor teaching quality and irresponsible actions by the lecturer -- Dr Rae Harbird.

 ---
 Here are some examples of how she responded to students' emails: